HackYourFutureBelgium/Intro-to-Digital/Step2/index.md

 6. Submit the Google Doc link

-    Submit the link to the Google Doc in Step 2 on the [HYF Student portal.](link)
+     Submit your Google Doc link under Step 2 in the Canvas titled **Submit your tasks** in the `#intro-to-digital` channel.

 # How to check your work